July 27, 2020 | 03 min read

 All’s not lost for brand building though.
 We have seen that a key step in building brand preference is to let consumers know where its products are available.

-Among the biggest challenges brands faced in the current crisis was:
+Among the biggest challenges brands face in the current crisis were:

 a. being able to maintain its supply and